wiselinjayajos/ASP.NET-Core-6-Web-API-Repository-Pattern/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-[<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="200">](https://www.buymeacoffee.com/wiselinjayjayajos)
+### Support
+If you find this project useful, consider supporting me by buying me a coffee! ☕ [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="200">](https://www.buymeacoffee.com/wiselinjayjayajos)